 With all of the previous steps you’ve taken, by this point, you’ll have a clear idea of how much SaaS product development will cost you.
-Don’t forget to take into account the time needed to build the product and start selling it.
-It can take between up to 10 months to build a SaaS product, but most SaaS MVPs take about 6 months to build.
+Consider the time needed to build the product and start selling it.
+It can take up to 10 months to build a SaaS product, but most SaaS MVPs take about 6 months to build.

-Plan the budget sources and budget allocation carefully, and don’t forget to factor in possible setbacks and challenges that may burden your finances additionally.
-If that happens, you will need to look for new sources of money right in the middle of your project that can cause unwanted delays.
+Plan the budget sources and budget allocation carefully, and remember to factor in possible setbacks and challenges that may burden your finances additionally.
+If that happens, you will need to look for new sources of money right in the middle of your project, which can cause unwanted delays.

 Step 8: Organize the workflow

-Since the SaaS product development process requires a lot of flexibility, fine-tuning and constant communication, it is incredibly important to find the right tools that will keep your workflow on the same page at all times.
-While there are plenty of tools that deal with various aspects of workflow separately, it is highly recommended to use a more powerful tool that successfully delivers all of these functionalities in one package.
+Since the SaaS product development process requires a lot of flexibility, fine-tuning and constant communication, it is essential to find the right tools to keep your workflow on the same page.
+While plenty of tools deal with various aspects of workflow separately, it is highly recommended to use a more powerful tool that successfully delivers all of these functionalities in one package.